superbrave/php-assessment/README.md

 If you are familiar with the FizzBuzz test then your in luck.
 This will be an advanced version of it.

 Write a microservice application that prints the numbers from 1 to *n*, where *n* is the input given.
-But for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
-For numbers which are multiples of both three and five print "FizzBuzz".
+But for multiples of three print "Super" instead of the number and for the multiples of five print "Brave".
+For numbers which are multiples of both three and five print "SuperBrave".

 ## Basic guidelines